clirdlf/dlie_knowledge_graph/docs/src/posts/04_entity_tagging.md

 * Connect related documents, even across languages
 * Support annotation and model training

-It’s the first step toward turning plain text into a semantic map.
+This is the first step toward turning plain text into a semantic map.

 ---